isapome/UvA_CCN2020/README.md

 <p>&nbsp;</p>

-<sup>1</sup> solutions will be available from around 4pm
+<sup>1</sup> solutions will be available from around 4pm.

-<sup>2</sup> assignments will be available from 9am and the answers will have to be submitted by 7pm on the same day
+<sup>2</sup> assignments will be available from 9am and the answers will have to be submitted by 7pm on the same day; grades will be communicated on the following Tuesday.

 <p>&nbsp;</p>